CloudBoost/developers/en/datastorage/advanceDataStorage.md

     success: function(res){
         //res has the array of saved CloudObjects.
     },error: function(err){
-        // error in saving array of CloudObjects.
-});
+        // if there is an error, then err will be an array fo error messages respective to the array of CloudObjects });

 ```
 </span>

-#Deleting Multiple Objects
+#Deleting Multiple CloudObjects

-To delete multiple number of CloudObjects pass an array of CloudObjects to the Bulk Delete Function.
-In this way:
+To delete multiple objects pass an array of CloudObjects to the bulk delete function.
+For example:

 ==JavaScript==
 <span class="js-lines" data-query="bulkdelete">
 ```
-var obj1 = new CB.CloudObject('Custom');
-obj1.set('name','abcd');
-var obj2 = new CB.CloudObject('Custom');
-obj2.set('name','pqrs');
 CB.CloudObject.deleteAll([obj1,obj2],{
     success: function(res){
         //successfully delete CloudObjects.
     },error: function(err){
-        // error while deleting CloudObjects
+        // error while deleting CloudObjects. err is an array of error objects.
     });

 ```